coly-technologies/coly-technologies.github.io/coly-api.md

 ##### Persons Traits Missing

-In case of the specific person hasn't completed the psychometry test:
+In case of the specific person hasn't completed the psychometry assessment:

 ```json
 {